cjerrington/cjerrington.github.io/src/posts/2023/2023-09-29-creating-status-pages-on-the-fly.md

 ---
 title: Creating Status Pages on the Fly
-excerpt: Monitoring uptime and status pages on Fly.io with Kuma
+description: Monitoring uptime and status pages on Fly.io with Kuma
 tags:
   - docker
   - selfhost